lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Subsequently, and if the compressed packet size exceeds the layer 2 (L2) MTU, fragmentation is then applied to the packet after header compression.

+Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific, documents.

 # LPWAN Architecture {#LPWAN-Archi}